John "Snowy" Cutmore: Criminal activities

-On 1 September 1914 John Cutmore (then aged 19 years) stole a number of items from a driver named Francis Davidson in the yard of the Tankerville Arms Hotel in Nicholson-street, Fitzroy.
-The items stolen were a gold chain, "a memorandum book, 5 tram tickets, a pair of spectacles" and five shillings worth of copper coins.
+On 1 September 1914, Cutmore (then aged 19) stole a number of items from a driver named Francis Davidson in the yard of the Tankerville Arms Hotel in Nicholson Street, Fitzroy.
+The items stolen were a gold chain, "a memorandum book, five tram tickets, a pair of spectacles" and five shillings worth of copper coins.
 Cutmore was arrested for the offence and granted bail to appear at the Fitzroy Court, but he subsequently absconded from bail and a warrant was issued for his arrest.
 In late September 1914 a warrant was issued for the arrest of two men, one of whom was "identical with one Snowy Cutmore", charged with "inciting a prisoner, William Harvey, to resist arrest" by Constable Malseed at Carlton on 14 September 1914.

-In the early hours of Saturday morning, 31 October 1914, Cutmore and Thomas Hillary, a sergeant in the Australian Expeditionary Force, assaulted two drunken sailors named Albert Florence and Frederick Akin in Bourke-street, Melbourne.
+In the early hours of 31 October 1914, Cutmore and Thomas Hillary, a sergeant in the Australian Expeditionary Force, assaulted two drunken sailors named Albert Florence and Frederick Akin in Bourke Street, Melbourne.
 Cutmore was seen to kick the sailors on the face and head and jump on one of them, in an attack described as "of a very savage character".
 Hillary struck the men with his fists.
 Cutmore and Hillary were chased by night porters (who had witnessed the assault) and several constables.
 Cutmore was found lying in a right-of-way, pretending to be drunk (but his heavy breathing indicated he had been running).
-Hillary hid in a partially-constructed building in Little Bourke-street, but was found after a search.
+Hillary hid in a partially constructed building in Little Bourke Street, but was found after a search.
 Both young men were charged with having assaulted the sailors.
 Cutmore gave his name as 'John Harris'.
-The sailors were treated at the Melbourne Hospital, Florence for cuts and abrasions and Akin for three broken ribs, a badly-damaged eye and severe abrasions.
-On November 5 'Harris' (Cutmore) and Hillary were tried in the City Court on the assault charges, which they denied on oath.
+The sailors were treated at the Melbourne Hospital, Florence for cuts and abrasions and Akin for three broken ribs, a badly damaged eye and severe abrasions.
+On 5 November 'Harris' (Cutmore) and Hillary were tried in the City Court on the assault charges, which they denied on oath.
 Cutmore, who had used the most violence, was fined £10 (in default, two months' imprisonment) and Hillary £5 (in default, one month's imprisonment).

 In February 1916, Cutmore (again under the name 'John Harris') was charged at Fitzroy police station with assault; he was subsequently convicted and fined 40 shillings (in default, seven days' imprisonment).
 Less than a week later he was charged at Carlton police station with "inciting", under the name 'John Watson'.
 On this occasion Cutmore was fined 20 shillings (in default, seven days' imprisonment).
 He was also arrested, on a warrant dating from 1914, for larceny from Francis Samuel Davidson.